zorino/docker-virtuoso/README.md

 ## Running

-You have to attach a volume (into /mnt/graphs) that minally contains the config file virtuoso.ini.. and can contains all your data (virtuoso.db, etc..)
+You can attach a volume into /mnt/graphs for persistent storage

 ```
 	docker pull zorino/centos-virtuoso
 	docker run -p 9000:9000 -v ./data:/mnt/graphs/ zorino/centos-virtuoso
 ```